chandinin/android_technical_test/README.md

 ## Guidelines

 Write the code to be production-grade.
 You are free to use whether library you want.
 Once finish, create a commit with your code changes.
-Zip back your project and send it back to the interviewer that sent you the bare project.
+Zip your modified project and send it back to the interviewer that sent you the initial instruction.
+As zip files are restricted via email, name your zip archive `list_repo_completed.zip.other` so that scan process does not reject your email.
+An acknowledgment of reception will be sent to you after reception if everything is all right.

+**Do not** send pull request on the repository.

 This message will auto-destruct itself after 90 minutes.